GOLD2022

 Mentoring and Financial Capability programming provides a pathway from poverty to self-sufficiency.
 As one family becomes economically stable, that success is passed on to the next generation breaking the cycle of generational poverty, thus creating a ripple effect of change that in turn builds stronger families and more connected communities.

-Our mission of empowering individuals and families to find their path from poverty to self-sufficiency has created lasting change by helping vulnerable families achieve financial stability, build assets, decrease debt and save for the future.
+Our mission to eliminate poverty from our community by empowering individuals and families to find their path to social and financial well-being created lasting change by helping vulnerable families achieve financial stability, build assets, decrease debt and save for the future.
 By implementing best and promising practices in Adult Mentoring and Financial Coaching our programs create behavior change that help low-income families actualize their potential and break barriers to economic mobility.
 Mentors and Financial Coaches walk alongside their clients as they learn how to better manage their money, attain career or education goals and become financially stable.
 These behavioral changes produce a great impact on lives in the short term, but an even greater impact in the long-term as individuals continue to grow toward permanent economic stability.

 58% reduction in recidivism for reentry clients

-These outcomes highlight the impact of our programs and services on the lives of people who have become stable, contributing members of our community.
+These outcomes highlight the impact of our Financial Empowerment services on the lives of people who have become stable, contributing members of our community.
 These behavioral changes produce great impact on lives in the short term, but even greater impact in the long term as they grow towards permanent economic stability.

 How we listen